 The species was first defined in Linnaeus (1758) as shown here (type locality: Germany and southern Europe).
-The nominate subspecies is not found in the British Isles.
+The nominate subspecies has not been recorded in the British Isles.

 Melanargia galathea ssp. serena

-This subspecies was first defined in Verity (1913) as shown here (type locality: England).
-The population in the British Isles is represented by this subspecies.
+This subspecies was first defined in Verity (1913a) as shown here (type locality: England).
+Records from the British Isles are of this subspecies.